10 Best Single-board Computer Operating Systems

 Being a geek, I have an impulsive feeling of building and trying out new stuff.
-If you too have a similar thirst and have a single-board computer (SBC) lying around, then let’s make something useful out of it.
+If you, too, have a similar thirst and have a single-board computer (SBC) lying around, then let’s make something useful out of it.
 And let me tell you it’s easy enough to give a try.

-As ARM-based single-board computers are just smaller version of so-known computers, they’re capable of running a full-fledged operating system just like any other computer.
-And so, for minimum difficulty, you just need to install operating systems that are bundled with incredible features to transform your SBC into a netbook, gaming station, or a media player, etc.
+As ARM-based single-board computers are just smaller versions of so-known computers, they’re capable of running a full-fledged operating system just like any other computer.
+And so, for minimum difficulty, you just need to install operating systems that are bundled with incredible features to transform your SBC into a netbook, gaming station, or media player, etc.

 Come on, let me introduce you to some incredible operating systems for ARM-based single-board computers.
 These may be small in size but aren’t less in features.
 Let’s check them out.

 Read Also: Operating Systems You May Not Have Heard Of (But Should)